 How Long Do You Have to Stay off the Floor After Refinishing?

 Depending on what type of top coating is used it may take up to 30 days for it to cure.

 How Much Should I Pay to Have My Wood Floors Refinished?

 Well, that depends on the size and scope of the project.
 Nationally, the average cost for refinishing a hardwood floor is in the range of $1,074 to $2,400.
 But given the alternative of the cost of replacement, it’s a steal.
 Most wood flooring problems can be avoided with proper installation, finishing, and maintenance, and when they do occur, most problems are very fixable.
 Except in cases of severe damage, the original boards can usually be repaired and reused without needing to be replaced.

 Hardwood floor refinishing is a task that you could consider tackling yourself but why would you?
 It takes the proper tools, equipment, and know-how to get the job right.
 By the time you figure in the cost of equipment rental, the purchase of materials, and your time you will agree that hiring a contractor is the way to go.
 Especially, if you want it done right and want it done fast.
-If you would like to get an estimate or want to schedule a visit to our Napa or Vallejo Showroom – open by appointment only – please call West Coast Floor Company at (707) 297-2476.
+If you would like to get an estimate or want to schedule a visit to our Napa Showroom – open by appointment only – please call West Coast Floor Company at (707) 297-2476.